{{ root_page.title }}

 Diabetes

-Diabetes is a condition where the amount of glucose in your blood is too high because the body cannot use it properly.
-This is because your pancreas does not produce enough insulin, or the insulin that is produced does not work properly.
+Diabetes is where the amount of sugar in your blood is too high.
+This is because your pancreas does not produce enough insulin.
+Or, that the insulin does not work properly.

 Who is at Risk of diabetes?

-• People over 40, or over 25 and African-Caribbean, Asian or from a minority ethnic group
+People over 25 and African-Caribbean, Asian or from a minority ethnic group

 Type 1 Diabetes

-Type 1 diabetes is a condition where your body cannot make a hormone called insulin.
+Type 1 diabetes is a condition where your body cannot make insulin.
 Insulin helps your body use glucose (sugar) for energy.
-Without insulin the the level of glucose in your blood becomes too high.
-If you have type 1 diabetes, you'll need to take insulin every day to manage your blood glucose levels.
+Without insulin the level of glucose in your blood becomes too high.
+With type 1 diabetes, people will need to take insulin every day.
+This will help manage your blood glucose levels.

-Although there is currently no cure for type 1 diabetes, it can be managed by checking your blood glucose regularly, tracking what you eat and drink, and adjusting how much insuin you take.
+There is no cure for type 1 diabetes.
+You are able to manage by checking blood glucose regularly.
+Tracking what you eat and drink.
+As well as adjusting how much insulin you take.

 Symptoms of Type 1 Diabetes